mtprom/nba-dashboard/codebase-analysis.md

 - Most data quality problems originate in worker upsert rules, not in controllers.
 - If API output is wrong but database rows are already wrong, fix the worker or backfill path rather than only patching the controller.
+- One current exception: `HistoryController` now defensively filters obviously bad “completed” rows at read time (for example future-dated `Final` games or `0-0` score rows) so the history UI is not polluted by bad data.

 ## 11. NBA Client Reality